TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Ravines are now slightly thinner and taller.
 ·Fossils now generates on the surface of a ledge that does not have direct sunlight (before it could spawn floating in midair).
 ·End Cities now generates much, much bigger (three full branches instead of one).
+·Desert Temples now have more TNT and is more dangerous to make safe.
+Be very careful!
+·Jungle Temples now have more hidden chests, more Dispensers that shoot arrows, and some Cobblestone is infested with Silverfish.
+·Witch Huts now generate 2 Witches at start instead of 1.
+·Woodland Mansions cannot spawn in Plains biome now.
+·Igloos can spawn in Ice Mountain biome and all Snowy Taiga biomes.

     (V.4.4 Changes) (1.12 Minecraft)